miyakawataku/fluent-plugin-nsca/README.md

 `{"num" => 42}` is input to the tag `ddos`, the plugin sends a service check with the plugin output '{"num":42}'.

-Be aware that if the plugin output exceeds 512 bytes, it will be truncated.

 ### Buffering

 The default value of `flush_interval` option is set to 1 second.
-It means that checks are sent for every 1 second.
+It means that service checks are delayed at most 1 second before being sent.

 Except for `flush_interval`,
 the plugin uses default options